NatGuyton/docker-puppetmaster/README.md

 # docker-puppetmaster
 puppet master docker container

+_Note that in most cases you should not use this and instead use the newer puppetserver build.  - NWG, May 28, 2017_

 This is a general purpose puppet master.
 Run initially with the dir mounts to /tmp/etc/puppet, etc, and copy the files there for future loading from the host dir.

 ```